Spiritual Health Services

 The Grace Sanctuary

-The Grace Sanctuary located on the ground floor of the hospital (room G-241), was designed in collaboration with the Spiritual Health Services staff, and was created to serve as a multi-denominational space.
+The Grace Sanctuary, located on the ground floor of the hospital (room G-241), was designed in collaboration with the Spiritual Health Services staff, and was created to serve as a multi-denominational space.
 Dimmer switches for the lights allow for the brightness of the room to be adjusted and a volume control for the calming music is accessible on the wall.
-The seating provides comfort, and can be easily re-arranged within the room as needed, or removed.
+The seating provides comfort, and can be easily re-arranged within the room as needed.

 Monthly Smudge Ceremonies

 In collaboration with Indigenous Health Services, all staff, patients, and visitors are welcome to attend a monthly smudging ceremony in the Grace Sanctuary.
 Everyone is welcome to participate in their own way.
 No pre-registration is required.
 Each monthly ceremony will begin at 11 am.

 March 24, 2020 (also the Spring Equinox)**Cancelled due to COVID-19 precautions April 28, 2020**Cancelled due to COVID-19 precautions May 26, 2020**Cancelled due to COVID-19 precautions June 23, 2020**Cancelled due to COVID-19 precautions

 Smudging is an Indigenous tradition which involves the burning of sweet grass, sage and/or cedar.
 Sage smudge produces a very strong and distinct aroma but the smoke associated with it is minimal and lasts a very short time.
 Sweet grass has a very mild aroma and produces even less smoke than sage.
 A smudge is burned primarily for purification and to help to create a positive mind set.
 Tobacco is used in pipe ceremonies by pipe carriers.

 The Tobacco Control Act allows for the ceremonial use of tobacco.